-GOGAR developed, spontaneously, as an effective tool for achieving a certain rapport among people forming human societies, as a tool of deepening human "ultra-sociality" and it has coordinated our researching of the world.
-It has developed as a rule-governed enterprise, though its rules were first merely implicit, carried by the normative attitudes of the players.
+GOGAR developed, spontaneously, as an effective tool of achieving a certain rapport among people forming human societies, as a tool of deepening human "ultra-sociality" and coordinated researching of the world.
+It has developed as a rule-governed enterprise, though its rules were first merely explicit, carried by the normative attitudes of the players.
 The task of logic is to make its rules - namely its constitutive rules - explicit.

 Therefore, logic does not impose restrictions on GOGAR from without, it extracts the principles already incipiently present within the game.
 To see this, we must understand the normative nature of human practices, of which GOGAR is a paradigmatic example.